Use your ORCiD ID

 You are not required to provide demographic data (age, gender, ethnicity), and all the information you add is under your control.
 Each section and entry can be set as public, limited, or private: you decide what to enter and what to display publicly.
 Establish the preferred form of your name, hide your old email addresses, or improve your findability with keywords.

-ORCiD's Search & Link wizards allow you to import data about publications from databases such as Crossref and Scopus (ORCiD has full list of supported databases on their site).
+ORCiD's Search & Link wizards allow you to import data about publications from databases such as Crossref and Scopus (ORCiD has a full list of supported databases on their site).
 Watch this video to learn how!

 This link provides more information on allowing databases to automatically update your ORCID account.